Master of Business Administration

 Harding's MBA program has utilized online classes from the beginning of the program in Fall of 1998.
-It is important to understand that the outcomes of an online class are the same as those of a ground class.
-Many times the same book and syllabus are used to support both classes.
 Online classes remove geographic boundaries and allow interaction among a larger breadth of students.
-In our MBA program, students represent multiple international countries as well as the continental United States.
-The online program provides exposure to different cultures and business practices through class participation with international students.
+In our MBA program, students represent many different states.
 The online program provides increased opportunities for networking among the MBA students.

-- Online classes are taught for a 6 week period of concentrated study.
-There are two blocks each semester of online courses.
+Online classes are taught for a 6 to 8 week period of concentrated study.
 Students interact with highly qualified instructors who facilitate class participation to gain strategic insight to today’s business applications.
-The MBA degree can be earned through complete online instruction.

 Fill out the form below to receive information on our program in the mail.
 You will receive our current brochures and application.